Where Hill-Rom Holdings Stands With Analysts | Benzinga

 Below is a summary of how these 5 analysts rated Hill-Rom Holdings over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This average price target has increased by 8.81% over the past month.
+This current average has increased by 8.81% from the previous average price target of $134.0.

 Analyst Ratings: What Are They?